nullgemm/globuf/readme.md

    It is not yet implemented.

 Windows
- - `software` provides an abstract buffer using GDI
+ - `software` provides a GPU buffer using Direct2D
-   It is not yet implemented.
+ - `gdi` provides an abstract buffer using GDI
  - `egl` provides OpenGL contexts using an internal WGL wrapper It is not yet implemented.
  - `wgl` provides OpenGL contexts using only WGL